Brianzchen/particle/README.md

 If you believe your project has not reached a scale to take advantage of this lazy install you can the `checkInstalls` option to `true` in the config file.

 Alternatively use the `--install` flag if you want to install all dependencies as a once off.
-Such as in CI
+Such as in CI.

+#### Rechecks

+When this runs on projects with an existing `particle.lock.json`, particle will go through workspaces and the lock file to determine whether they match.
+If not, unless `checkInstalls` as has been enabled, workspace's that have mismatching dependencies will have an `outdated` file added discretely in `node_modules` which particle will check for to trigger reinstalls when future commands are run.

+Dependencies mappings can change quite regularly, especially when checking out different branches or pulling the latest commit in a git project.
+For cases like this you may consider adding `check` as part of your post checkout hook.

 ### `run [script]`